everx-labs/ever-sdk/README.md

 ## Use-cases

-With Ever-SDK you can implement logic of any complexity on TVM compatible blockchains (Everscale, Gosh, TON, Venom, etc).
+With Ever-SDK you can implement logic of any complexity on TVM compatible blockchains (Everscale, Gosh, TON, Venom, etc.).

 * Create and send messages to blockchain
 * Process messages reliably (supports retries and message expiration mechanics)